rochaussee/Webex_Organizational_Contacts/README.md

 6. **Validate the List/Created/Updated/Deleted operations:**

-   Validate the operations executed via this custom app are correctly reflected on the Control Hub Contacts database (Users ->  Contacts).
+   Ensure that the operations performed through this custom app are accurately reflected in the Control Hub Contacts database (navigate to Users -> Contacts to check).

 **Note:** We recommend testing the script first on a Webex sandbox environment before using it in a production environment.
 You can create a sandbox account by following the instructions in the [Webex Developer Sandbox Guide](https://developer.webex.com/docs/developer-sandbox-guide).